What you should know

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- You may be given an enema (liquid medicine put in your rectum) to help clean out your bowel.
-Your rectum is the lowest section of bowel that holds your stool until you have a bowel movement (BM).
+- You may be given an enema (liquid medicine put in your rectum) to help empty your bowel.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.